ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 Understanding and Pulling GBD Data
 ===================================

-Global Burden of Disease (GBD) Study data is a primary data source for our simulation models.
+Global Burden of Disease (GBD) Study data is a fundamental data source for our simulation models.
 Understanding what data is available in the GBD and what modeling processes produced it is a difficult task.
 Some helpful resources for understanding the GBD study are listed below: